Rajasthan — History, Culture, Geography and the Pink City

 Jaisalmer

 Called “Sonar Qila” because it is made of yellow sandstone and shines like gold in sunlight.
-Contains residential areas and markets, Patwon’s Haveli and Nathmal’s Haveli.
+Contains residential areas and markets, as well as Patwon’s Haveli and Nathmal’s Haveli.
 Built by Rawal Jaisal in 1156 AD.

 7. Gagron Fort